Lower School

 grade 3 house building.JPG

-In third grade, literacy and math skills flourish and children gain strength.
-Third graders experience a profound internal change as their sense of individuality emerges.
-With this emergence of self, children may feel more separate and distinct from caregivers and others.
-Consequently, your child may experience feelings of separation or loneliness.
-The third grade curriculum is designed to help children stand as individuals and be confident in their ability to become valued members of the community.
+In third grade, literacy and math skills flourish as children gain physical and inner strength.
+Third graders experience a profound internal change as their sense of individuality emerges, which can sometimes bring feelings of separation or loneliness.
+Our curriculum is designed to help children stand confidently as individuals and recognize their ability to become valued members of the community.